Frequently Asked Questions

 Length of treatment depends on a variety of factors, especially your level of willingness to dive in and engage in our work together.
-I can't ethically make promises on your recovery, but I can say that currently, most of my postpartum clients feel significantly better after about 5 double sessions, all showing symptom relief from the very first session.
+I can't ethically make promises on your recovery, but I can say that currently, most of my postpartum clients feel significantly better after about 5 sessions of active work.

 How do you treat postpartum depression and anxiety?

 My therapy approach is called TEAM-CBT.
 Currently, I am the only certified TEAM-CBT therapist in the state.
 I love this therapy approach so much.
 This is an active approach with tons of effective techniques to help you overcome depression, anxiety, and improve your relationships.
 You can read more about my therapy approach here.

 How do I know I'm getting better?